byronka/minum/docs/development_handbook.md

 Logging
 -------

-Logging capabilities are provided by the `Logger` class.
-When the system starts, it creates one instance of this class and then stores that in an instance of Context, which is passed around everywhere.
+Logging capabilities are provided by the `Logger` class, with an interface defined in `ILogger`.
+When the system starts, it creates one instance of this class and then stores that in an instance of Context, which is passed around everywhere, making access widely available.

+The Logger class has a constructor which is specialized to enable creation of descendant logging classes which share a `LoggingActionQueue`, enabling smooth output with customized logging.
+See LoggerTests.testUsingDescendantLogger to see an example of this.

 Threads
 -------